derrickburt/derrickburt.github.io/opengis/ctCovid/ctCovid.md

 All four maps display some similar geographic distributions, with their highest accessibility ratings in the southeastern portion of the state (near Greenwich, Wesport, New Canaan) and in the north central portion of the state (just north of Hartford and south of Springfield, Mass).
 These patterns reveal some of the highest accessibility in regions near state borders, indicating that interstate hospitals can severely increase COVID-19 healthcare access for Connecticut residents.
 All four maps show much lower accessibility levels across all four combinations in the state's less populated counties: Litchfield, New London, and Windham.

-COVID-19 patients appear to have higher accessibility to both general beds and ICU beds compared to the At Risk population.
+COVID-19 patients appear to have higher accessibility to both general beds and ICU beds compared to the At-Risk population.
 Their access increases especially in more urban areas of that state (New Haven, Norwalk, and North of Hartford) as well as along border regions near hospitals from other states.

 ### Discussion and Conclusion